EOT-RecompTest/UnleashedRecomp/README.md

 # EdgeOfTime Runtime Test

-This directory contains a copy of the current runtime used by Unleashed Recompiled.
+The `Test` directory contains a copy of the current runtime used by Unleashed Recompiled.
-It can serve as a starting point for integrating XenonRecomp output from *Spider-Man: Edge of Time*.
+It will serve as a starting point for integrating XenonRecomp output from *Spider-Man: Edge of Time*.

 All files under `EdgeOfTimeRuntime` mirror the structure of the runtime inside the